HangZhangZ/TextPLAN/README.md

 # TextPLAN

-Work-in-progress research codebase for text-conditioned floorplan generation with diffusion models.
+Research codebase for text-conditioned floorplan generation with diffusion models.

 This paper is published in *Automation in Construction*: https://www.sciencedirect.com/science/article/pii/S0926580526002785